 Consistency Trumps Redundancy

-I sometimes equate a tarot reading to a musical composition.
+I sometimes equate a Tarot reading to a musical composition.
 While the notes remain the same— the placement of the cards in a spread and their generally accepted meanings do not change—every time someone interprets a reading, they bring something new to the piece, just as every musical performance has its own distinctive flavor and variations.

-The physical and emotional well-being of a player, as well as the atmospheric and social influences that surround them all have a direct impact on each individual performance.
-Now factor in the possibility of improvisation, something like adding a jazz riff, or blending in a new harmony, sampling a reference track to play in tandem or counterpoint to something familiar, or maybe even hearing a favorite piece of traditional music played on a totally unexpected instrument, likeBach on a banjo–and the possibilities for variation become limitless.
+The physical and emotional well-being of a player and the atmospheric and social influences that surround them all directly impact each individual performance.
+Now factor in the possibility of improvisation, something like adding a jazz riff, or blending in new harmony, sampling a reference track to play in tandem or counterpoint to something familiar, or maybe even hearing a favorite piece of traditional music played on a totally unexpected instrument, like Bach on a banjo–and the possibilities for variation become limitless.

-When music is played live, it’s filtered through the experience of the musician, as well as impacted by the level of their passion and talent–and at concert level, by the persuasive forces of the conductor and the synergy of the audience and fellow musicians.
-Unless something is pre-recorded, no matter how often you listen to the same piece, you’ll never hear the exact same thing twice, and so it is with the tarot.
+When music is played live, it’s filtered through the experience of the musician, as well as impacted by the level of their passion and talent–and at the concert level, by the persuasive forces of the conductor and the synergy of the audience and fellow musicians.
+Unless something is pre-recorded, no matter how often you listen to the same piece, you’ll never hear the exact same thing twice, and so it is with the Tarot.